-- i.
-AK/NURS 3000 3.0, AK/NURS 3100 9.0, AK/NURS 3110 3.0, AK/NURS 3300 3.0, AK/NURS 4000 3.0, AK/NURS 4100 3.0, AK/NURS 4110 9.0, and - ii.
-3 credits inside Nursing at the 3000 level or higher, and - iii.
-6 credits inside Nursing at the 4000 level. (c) Elective Requirements:
+(i) AK/NURS 2300 3.0; AK/NURS 2730 3.0; AK/NURS 3010 3.0; AK/NURS 3130 3.0; AK/NURS 3300 3.0; AK/NURS 3400 3.0; AK/NURS 4140 3.0; and (ii) Certificate course requirements for the program include the following: AK/NURS 4520 3.0; AK/NURS 4530 3.0; AK/NURS 4540 8.0; AK/NURS 4550 8.0; AK/NURS 4560 14.0. (c) Elective Requirements:

-- i.
-3 credits outside Nursing at the 3000 level or higher, and - ii.
-6 credits outside Nursing at the 4000 level, and - iii.
-3 credits inside or outside Nursing at the 4000 level. - iv.
-3 credits in Philosophy at the 3000 level, and - v.
-3 credits in Statistics at the 1000 level (or higher), and - 2.
-Upper level courses.
-The courses above must include at least - i.
-24 credits at the 3000 level or above, and - ii.
-30 credits at the 4000 level. - 3.
-A Major GPA of 6.0 (B) including a minimum grade of 4.0 (C) in all courses used in the major. - 4.
-AK/NURS 3100 9.0 has a practicum component which is graded as: "pass", "fail".
+6 credits outside major at the 3000 level or higher, 3 credits inside or outside major at the 3000 level or higher, and 3 credits inside or outside nursing at the 4000 level.
+2. Upper level courses.
+The courses above must include 57 credits at or above the 3000 level with at least 39 at the 4000 level: (i) 24 credits at the 3000 level (maximum), and (ii) at least 39 credits at the 4000 level.

+3. A cumulative GPA of 5.0 and a major GPA of 6.0 (B) including a minimum grade of C (4.0) in all courses used in the major.
+4. AK/NURS 4700 6.0 has a practicum component which is graded as: "pass", "fail".
 The grade of "pass" must be achieved for the practicum component in order to receive a grade for the theoretical component of the course.
 If the grade for the practicum component is "fail" then the overall final course grade is "F".
-5. Students in the Nursing practicum course AK/NURS 4110 9.0 do not receive a course grade in the manner described above.
-Course work is graded as: "credit", "no credit".
-Successful completion of the practicum component as indicated by achieving a "credit" grade is a requirement in the BScN program.
-School of Nursing: Policy on Involuntary Withdrawal A student may be required to withdraw involuntarily from a course with a practicum component if: - 1.
-The student fails to meet the requirements of the course with a practicum component, either through unsatisfactory attendance and/ or participation in class or practicum settings, or through unprofessional behaviour in fulfilling course requirements; or - 2. the student's performance is judged to disrupt the functioning of the practicum site and/or jeopardize the well-being of clients of the practicum site, and/or demonstrate failure to meet professional standards for practice currently mandated by the College of Nurses of Ontario.
-Following a meeting with the student, the decision to require the student to withdraw will be taken by the Director of the School of Nursing on the recommendation of the Course Director and/or Practicum Coordinator.
+School of Nursing: Policy on Involuntary Withdrawal A student may be required to withdraw involuntarily from a course with a practicum component if: 1.
+The student fails to meet the requirements of the course with a practicum component, either through unsatisfactory attendance and/ or participation in class or practicum settings, or through unprofessional behaviour in fulfilling course requirements; or 2. the student's performance is judged to disrupt the functioning of the practicum site and/or jeopardize the well-being of clients of the practicum site, and/or demonstrate failure to meet professional standards for practice currently mandated by the College of Nurses of Ontario.
+Following a meeting with the student, the decision to require the student to withdraw will be taken by the director of the School of Nursing on the recommendation of the course director and/or practicum coordinator.
 Students have access to the usual appeal procedures in such instances.
-Health Studies Coordinator: Kathleen G. Macdonald Health Studies is a theme within the BA Liberal Studies program.
-The major program consists of 48 credits in the Health Studies theme area including at least 18 credits at the 3000 level or above.
+Health Studies Contact: Janet Jeffery, School of Nursing Health studies is a theme within the BA liberal studies program.
+The major program consists of 48 credits in the health studies theme area including at least 18 credits at the 3000 level or above.
 No more than 24 credits in any one discipline may be taken in the degree.
-Note: Students enrolled in the Health Studies theme may take the Health Informatics Certificate concurrently.
-See Certificate Requirements or contact the School of Nursing 416-736-5271.
-Program Requirements a) AK/MATH 1710 6.0 or AK/MATH 1720 6.0 b) 30 core credits including:
+Note: Students enrolled in the health studies theme may take the Health Informatics Certificate concurrently.
+See certificate requirements or contact the School of Nursing 416-736-5271.
+Program Requirements (a) AK/MATH 1710 6.0 or AK/MATH 1720 6.0 (b) 30 core credits including:

-AK/ADMS 1000 3.0 Introduction to Administrative Studies AK/ADMS 2300 6.0 Research Methods in Health Studies AK/ADMS 3710 3.0 Comparative Health Administration AK/NURS 2720 3.0 Perspectives on Health and Health Promotion AK/NURS 3740 3.0 Health Care Planning for Communities AK/PHIL 3600 6.0 Health Ethics and 6 credits from:
+AK/ADMS 1000 3.0 Introduction to Administrative Studies AK/ADMS 2300 6.0 Research Methods in Health Studies AK/ADMS 3710 3.0 Comparative Health Administration AK/NURS 2720 3.0 Perspectives on Health and Health Promotion AK/NURS 3740 3.0 Health Care Planning for Communities AK/PHIL 3600 6.0 Health Ethics (c) 6 credits from: